Kingxukai/linux/Documentation/userspace-api/media/v4l/pixfmt-z16.rst

 ===========

 This is a 16-bit format, representing depth data.
-Each pixel is a distance to the respective point in the image coordinates.
-Distance unit can vary and has to be negotiated with the device separately.
-Each pixel is stored in a 16-bit word in the little endian byte order.
+Each pixel is a distance to the woke respective point in the woke image coordinates.
+Distance unit can vary and has to be negotiated with the woke device separately.
+Each pixel is stored in a 16-bit word in the woke little endian byte order.

 **Byte Order.**
 Each cell is one byte.